epigen/mr.pareto/README.md

 <a name="cemm"/>

 # CeMM Users
-We created a Snakemake SLURM cluster profile for the HPC at [CeMM](https://cemm.at/).
-You can find the repository including documentation and instructions here [cemm.slurm.sm](https://github.com/epigen/cemm.slurm.sm)
+We created a Snakemake cluster profile and job conductor for the HPC at [CeMM](https://cemm.at/).
+You can find the repository including documentation and instructions here [cemm.slurm.sm](https://github.com/epigen/cemm.slurm.sm).